marijnh/style-mod/README.md

    camel-case—the library will insert a dash before capital letters when converting them to CSS.

+   If you include a `$` in the name, it and everything after it will be removed from the output, which can be useful when providing a property multiple times, for browser compatibility reasons.

    A property in a style object can also be a sub-selector, which extends the current context to add a pseudo-selector or a child selector.
 Such a property should contain a `&` character, which